MTC 4001Rear BatsPrestoliteCharge PortSystems CheckWiring diagram

 ChargerRussco SC 120-18 SO

-Off board chargers are a 25A Bycan that is isolated along with a 12A, 0-144V unit built from 2 - 36V golf cart chargers, bridge rectifier, fans, relay, meters, a timer and a 30A Variac.
-(Yes, it has wheels).
+Off board chargers are a 25A Bycan that is isolated along with a "Fronkensteen" 12A, 0-144V unit built from 2 - 36V golf cart chargers, bridge rectifier, fans, relay, meters, timer and a 30A Variac.
+(Yes, it is isolated and also has wheels.)

-HeaterI have a ceramic element that is not installed yet, heat is NOT high on the priority list in Phoenix.
+HeaterI have a ceramic element that is not installed.
+Heat is NOT high on the priority list in Phoenix.

 DC/DC ConverterIota DLS-30

-My first DC-dc was a Todd PC-30b that failed while doing an equalization charge when the voltage went above 160V, the Iota is not connected during charging.
+My first DC-dc was a Todd PC-30b that failed while doing an equalization charge when the voltage went above 160V.
+After redoing my relays, the Iota is not connected during charging.

-InstrumentationStock Tachometer, with the instrument panel warning lights rewired for "Precharge" and "Run".
+InstrumentationStock Tachometer and Speedometer, with the instrument panel warning lights rewired for "Precharge" and "Run".
 The rally guages are modified for pack Volts/Battery Amps to provide immediate feedback and I have a Link-10 E-Meter mounted on the center console.

 Top Speed70 MPH (112 KPH)

 It will go faster but I have no need to drive above the speed limits.
-I am not childish or paranoind enough to believe I will get 'run over'.
+I am not childish or paranoid enough to believe I will get 'run over'.

 AccelerationQuick enough to not hold up traffic and slow enough to not draw attention.
 Quicker off the line than stock.
 I am limited by the 250A circuit breaker in the middle of the pack.